abandoned-journal/site/example/_posts/2025-6-14-bee-fanfic.md

 ---

 The following excerpt is written in Draconic in barely legible cursive with the occasional egg biscuit crumbs on the pages.
-The paper is crumpled with the faint smell of deer meat from being stashed in Luiza’s bag.
-The title is smeared with deer blood, but you can make out the word “Truth” in it.
+The paper is crumpled with the faint smell of deer meat from being stashed in Luizaâ€™s bag.
+The title is smeared with deer blood, but you can make out the word â€œTruthâ€ in it.

 --------------------------------------------------

-“Go to the center-most tower and present your orders.
-Dagataar will be waiting for you.”
+â€œGo to the center-most tower and present your orders.
+Dagataar will be waiting for you.â€

 Douglass mentally repeated the words of the orders to himself over and over again, unable to process.
 The orders felt lighter than they should be in his palms, becoming slick with his